HarshGupta-coder/Jenkins-ECR-Docker-Email-Integration/README.md

 ### Step 11: Jenkins Pipeline

-Create a Jenkins pipeline script according to the documentation and adjust your settings.
+Create a Jenkins pipeline script according to the repo and adjust your settings.

 ### Step 12: Security Group Updates